How Causal Abstraction Underpins Computational Explanation: Computation and Causation

 For our purposes\footnote{The reader may consult \cite{Geiger2025} for many more details on the following.
 See also \cite{Pearl2009,peters2017elements} for more general treatments of causal models, especially as they feature in causal inference.
 For simplicity, we omit any discussion of probability here, though much of the following generalizes.} a causal model $\mathcal{M} = (\mathbf{V},\mathcal{F})$ is a pair given by a set $\mathbf{V}$ of \emph{variables} with sets of possible values $\mathsf{Val}(X)$ for each variable $X \in \mathbf{V}$, and a set of \emph{functional mechanisms} $\mathcal{F}_X:\mathsf{Val}(\mathbf{Y})\rightarrow\mathsf{Val}(X)$, one for each $X \in \mathbf{V}$, which produces a value for $X$ as a function of values of some other set of ``parent'' variables $\mathbf{Y}\subseteq\mathbf{V}$.

 As an elementary example of a computational model construed as a causal model, imagine a binary circuit with four binary ``input'' variables $A_1,A_2,A_3,A_4$.
-Let the circuit include two XNOR (``biconditional'') gates, one for $A_1$ and $A_2$, and another for $A_3$ and $A_4$, the mechanisms of variables $B_1$ and $B_2$, respectively.
-Finally, another XNOR gate, the mechanism of $C$, takes $B_1$ and $B_2$ as input.
-Let $\mathcal{F}_{\leftrightarrow}$ denote the binary function that returns $1$ on inputs $(0,0)$ and $(1,1)$, and $0$ otherwise.\footnote{To simulate other inputs to the circuit, intervene on the parentless variables and fix them to a new value.} Then we have said that $\mathcal{F}_{B_1} = \mathcal{F}_{B_2} = \mathcal{F}_C = \mathcal{F}_{\leftrightarrow}$.
-Meanwhile, let $\mathcal{F}_{A_i}$ for $i\in\{1,2,3,4\}$ be the ($0$-ary) constant function to value $0$.
-This model looks as follows: Assuming---as we shall---that this dependence relation is acyclic, we can determine a ``solution'' to a model by reading off values of parentless variables and then iteratively determining values for subsequent variables along the dependence relation.
+Let the circuit include two \textsc{xnor} (``biconditional'') gates, one for $A_1$ and $A_2$, and another for $A_3$ and $A_4$, the mechanisms of variables $B_1$ and $B_2$, respectively.
+Finally, another \textsc{xnor} gate, the mechanism of $C$, takes $B_1$ and $B_2$ as input.
+Let $\mathcal{F}_{\leftrightarrow}$ denote the binary function that returns $1$ on inputs $(0,0)$ and $(1,1)$, and $0$ otherwise.
+Then we have said that $\mathcal{F}_{B_1} = \mathcal{F}_{B_2} = \mathcal{F}_C = \mathcal{F}_{\leftrightarrow}$.
+Meanwhile, let $\mathcal{F}_{A_i}$ for $i\in\{1,2,3,4\}$ be the ($0$-ary) constant function to value $0$.\footnote{To simulate other inputs to the circuit, intervene on the parentless variables and fix them to a new value.} This model looks as follows: Assuming---as we shall---that this dependence relation is acyclic,\footnote{\cite{Geiger2025} do not assume acyclicity, but we assume it here for simplicity.
+In some instances, it makes sense to ``unravel'' a cyclic system so that it becomes acyclic through time.
+See \cite{Bongers} for a general analysis of cyclic causal models.} we can determine a ``solution'' to a model by reading off values of parentless variables and then iteratively determining values for subsequent variables along the dependence relation.
 When speaking of computational models, this is essentially a matter of ``running the computation forward.''
 Let $\mathsf{Run}(\mathcal{M})$ be this (unique) solution of $\mathcal{M}$.
 Note that $\mathsf{Run}(\mathcal{M})\in\mathsf{Val}(\mathbf{V})$.